ID1019/functional-programming/CONTRIBUTING.md

 * Be expressive in the name of the branch: use prefixes `feature/`and `bugfix/` based on needs.
 * Try to mantain a clean and uniform style.
 Check section [below](#coding-style-and-conventions)!

+---

 ## How to create an issue

 If you find a bug, an error, or you want simply to suggest an improvement to the code or structure of the repository you can **file an issue**.
 You find the Issue panel on the top part of the repository view.
 When you create an issue, keep in mind the following points:
-* Write a clear and concise title: what is the goal (fix bug or improvement), what is the general goal?
+* Write a **clear and concise title**: what is the goal (fix bug or improvement), what is the general goal?
-* Be clear about where the problem is located: specify folders and files.
+* Be clear about **where the problem is located**: specify folders and files.
 * If the issue is about a bug you can use the following pattern: expected behaviour - actual behaviour - steps to reproduce the behaviour
-* If available include error messages, stack traces, images, screenshots.
+* If available **include error messages, stack traces, images, screenshots**.
 Copy-pasting the code or error message is often preferred over a screenshot since it allows to easily copy the text.
-* Use [GitHub-flavoured Markdown](https://guides.github.com/features/mastering-markdown/) to write better issues.
+* Use [**GitHub-flavoured Markdown**](https://guides.github.com/features/mastering-markdown/) to write better issues.

+---

 ## Coding style and conventions